Recursive Rules with Aggregation: A Simple Unified Semantics

+This definition of derivability is relatively strict about errors, for example, it always makes a comparison give an error if the aggregation in it gives an error.
+One can be less strict about errors, for example, a comparison containing \co{max} or \co{min} applied to the empty set and using negated equality could be allowed to hold even if the aggregation in it gives an error, taking the view that an error is not equal to a value or a tuple of values in the domain.
+This generally yields more literals that are true or false, rather than undefined.
+Choices for error handling could also be specified using declarations.

+An alternative to linear-time derivability is {\em exact derivability}, denoted $\vdashe$.
+Informally, $\pgm,I \vdashe {\it agg}\,S \odot k$ holds iff (1) ${\it agg}\,S \odot k$ holds in all 2-valued interpretations $I'$ that extend $I$ and satisfy the part of $\pgm$ that $S$ depends on, and (2) there is at least one such interpretation $I'$.
+Exact derivability is based on enumeration of interpretations and hence is less appropriate for founded semantics, which is designed to leave such enumeration for constraint semantics.
+Although exact derivability can be more precise in principle, linear-time derivability gives the same result as exact derivability for all examples we found in the literature.

+Interpretations provide truth values for comparison literals similarly as for predicate literals.
+Let $\dc(\pgm,I)$ be the set of comparisons derivable for program $\pgm$ and interpretation $I$.
+A comparison literal $A$ for $\pgm$ is {\em true} in $I$ if it is in $\dc(\pgm, I)$, is {\em false} in $I$ if its complement is in $\dc(\pgm,I)$, and is {\em undefined} in $I$ otherwise.

-An interpretation $I$ is a {\em model} of a program $\pgm$ if it (1) contains all facts in $\pgm$, (2) satisfies all rules of $\pgm$, interpreted as formulas in 3-valued logic \cite{fitting85} (that is, for each ground instance of each rule, if the body is true in $I$, then so is the conclusion), and (3) contains all derivable ground instances $C$ of comparison atoms of $\pgm$ (that is, if $\pgm,I \vdash C$, then $C$ is true in $I$).
+\mypar{Models} An interpretation $I$ of a program $\pgm$ is a {\em model} of $\pgm$ if it (1) contains all facts in $\pgm$, and (2) satisfies all rules of $\pgm$, interpreted as formulas in 3-valued logic \cite{fitting85} (i.e., for each ground instance of each rule, if the body is true in $I$, then so is the conclusion).

-The {\em one-step derivability} function $T_\pgm$ for program $\pgm$ performs one step of inference using rules of $\pgm$ and evaluation of comparisons in a given interpretation.
-Formally, $C\in T_\pgm(I)$ iff (1) $C$ is a fact of $\pgm$, (2) there is a ground instance $R$ of a rule of $\pgm$ with conclusion $C$ such that the body of $R$ is true in interpretation $I$, or (3) $C$ is a ground instance of a comparison atom of $\pgm$ and $\pgm,I \vdash C$.
+\mypar{One-step derivability} The {\em one-step derivability} function $T_\pgm$ for program $\pgm$ performs one step of inference using rules of $\pgm$.
+Formally, $A\in T_\pgm(I)$ iff (1) $A$ is a fact of $\pgm$, or (2) there is a ground instance $R$ of a rule of $\pgm$ with conclusion $A$ such that the body of $R$ is true in interpretation $I$.

-\mypar{Founded semantics without closed declarations} We first define a version of founded semantics, denoted $\founded_0$, that does not consider declarations of closed predicates.
+\mysubsec{Founded semantics without closed declarations} We first define a version of founded semantics, denoted $\founded_0$, that ignores declarations that predicates are closed.
 We then extend the definition to handle those declarations.
-Intuitively, the {\em founded model} of a program $\pgm$, denoted $\founded_0(\pgm)$, is the least set of literals that are given as facts or can be inferred by repeated use of the rules.
-We define $\founded_0(\pgm) = \unnameneg(\lfpscc(\nameneg(\cmpl(\pgm))))$, where functions $\cmpl$, $\nameneg$, $\lfpscc$, and $\unnameneg$ are defined as follows.
+Intuitively, the {\em founded model} of a program $\pgm$ ignoring closed-predicate declarations, denoted $\founded_0(\pgm)$, is the least set of literals that are given as facts or can be inferred by repeatedly applying the rules.
+Formally, we define \lncsonly{ } \articleonly{ } \acmonly{ } \ijcaionly{ } \ieeeonly{ } where functions $\cmpl$, $\nameneg$, $\lfpscc$, and $\unnameneg$ are defined as follows.